ACCESS-NRI/access-py-telemetry/README.md

 registry.register(some_func, some_other_func, another_func)
 ```

-To remove a function from the list of functions to be called when telemetry is enabled, use the `deregister_telemetry` function.
+To remove a function from the list of functions about which usage information is collected when telemetry is enabled, use the `deregister_telemetry` function.

 ```python
 registry.deregister(some_func)